dionysianabyss/cigarettesanddishevelment/content/_values/absurd_lover.md

 related_books: [the_myth_of_sisyphus, tractatus_logico_suicidalis]
 explanation: |
   Love as revolt against ownership: a lucid tenderness that abides without demanding eternity.
-The absurd lover attends to what is living—refusing to turn a person into a project or a promise into a prison.
+The absurd lover attends to what is living�?"refusing to turn a person into a project or a promise into a prison.
 Presence over possession; reciprocity over conquest.
 image: /assets/uploads/ph5.svg
 ---

 To love is to attend.
 Not to preserve, but to accompany.